MicrosoftDocs/azure-docs/articles/active-directory/active-directory-aadconnectsync-connector-powershell.md

 The script should not return any output to the pipeline.

 **Export Data**
-The Synchronization Service calls the Export Data script as many times as is necessary to process all of the pending exports.
-Depending on whether or not the connector space has more pending exports than the connector’s page size, the presence of reference attributes, or passwords, the export data script may be called multiple times and possibly multiple times for the same object.
+The Synchronization Service calls the Export Data script as many times as is necessary to process all pending exports.
+If the connector space has more pending exports than the connector’s page size, the export data script may be called multiple times and possibly multiple times for the same object.

 The export data script receives the following parameters from the connector: